branbarh/Trello-Colors-Extension/README.md

 3. Custom colors show properly in the label selector once more.
 4. The label editor updates in real time once more.
 5. The text color of a label is now properly reset when removing a custom color.
+6. As of v3.1.1, the extension should now work properly in other languages.

 ## Features (v3):